cms-tau-pog/TauFW/docs/CMSDAS2020/norm_and_corr_exp.md

 In this way, it is assumed, that the shapes among the two regions - same-sign control region vs. opposite-sign signal region - are the same, which might turn out to be not true in general.
 Luckily, for our application in &mu;&tau;<sub>h</sub>, this is a good approximation :)

-As you might have noticed, the chosen extrapolation factor is chosen to be `scale=1.1`.
+As you might have noticed, the extrapolation factor is chosen to be `scale=1.1`.
 Where does this number come from?
 Again: this needs to be done in a corresponding control region, having both same-sign and opposite sign events.

 A usual choice for that region is created by a relaxed muon isolation requirement.
 This is also the reason, why we have kept the muon isolation loose